If you’re looking for the cutest wizard and witch cat names, you are SO in luck, my friends!

 She is an extremely powerful witch, who has mastered The Seven Wonders of Witchcraft.

-Glinda is from Welsh origin, meaning- Fair, Good.
+Glinda is of Welsh origin, meaning- Fair, Good.
 Can you really have a list of witch names and not include Glinda?
 I think not!

 Glinda (portrayed by the late actress Billie Burke) is a character from the 1939 movie- The Wizard of Oz.
 She is known as the Good Witch of the North.